 The drawbacks of paper-based systems are well understood.
 They require a lot of discipline, time and resource to keep up-to-date and used effectively by your workers.
 Because they are reliant on manual upkeep, the risk of obsolescence, omissions and mistakes always hangs over them.

-But trying to do things digitally comes with its own set of risks.
+Trying to do things digitally comes with its own set of risks.
 The different servers, apps and messaging systems that dispersed modern companies use every day can fragment communication and record-keeping.
-The use of Google Drive, Email, Slack, Zoom, OneDrive, and countless other platforms to share and store vital documentation (like designs, plans, specification, change requests) often threatens process, consistency, and accountability.
-Everything that is central to good governance and quality management.
+The use of Google Drive, email, Slack, Zoom, OneDrive, and countless other platforms to share and store vital documentation (like designs, plans, specification, change requests) often threatens process, consistency, and accountability.

 Trying to build a digital QMS stitched together using Google Drive, Excel, and other platforms is notoriously difficult, and it can make auditing a nightmare.